YakirOren/Assignment-Service/README.md

 ## Hive Assignment Service (Gitlab Service)

 What is this?
-* A service that runs an action when a task for new assignment in hive.
+* A service that runs an action when a new assignment is given.